morristech/trimstray.github.io/_posts/2020-02-23-lets-encrypt_i_wiele_zrodel_weryfikacji.md

   > At Let’s Encrypt we’re always looking for ways to improve the security and integrity of the Web PKI.
 We’re proud to launch multi-perspective domain validation today because we believe it’s an important step forward for the domain validation process.
 To our knowledge we are the first CA to deploy multi-perspective validation at scale.

-Więcej informacji o tej zmianie można poczytać tutaj: [ACME v1/v2: Validating challenges from multiple network vantage points](https://community.letsencrypt.org/t/acme-v1-v2-validating-challenges-from-multiple-network-vantage-points/112253).
+Więcej informacji znajduje się tutaj: [ACME v1/v2: Validating challenges from multiple network vantage points](https://community.letsencrypt.org/t/acme-v1-v2-validating-challenges-from-multiple-network-vantage-points/112253).